-NFPA - National Fire Protection Association.
 Overload Protection - Interruption of current under conditions of excessive demand, or fault.
 Peak Demand - The highest measured KW load for any typical 15 minute interval during a billing period.
 Point-of-Service (Attachment) - The point at which VEC ownership terminates its service lateral and the member begins their wiring.
-Power Factor - The ratio of real power measured in kilowatts (KW) to apparent power measured in kilovoltampere (KVA) for any given load and time.
+The ratio of real power measured in kilowatts (KW) to apparent power measured in kilovoltampere (KVA) for any given load and time.
 Generally expressed as a percentage.
-Primary Service - Power at primary voltage.
+Point-of-Service (Attachment) The point at which VEC ownership terminates its service lateral and the member begins their wiring.
+The ratio of real power measured in kilowatts (KW) to apparent power (Attachment) begins their wiring.
+The ratio of real power measured in kilowatts (KW) to apparent power measured in kilowatts real power measured in kilowatts (KW) to apparent power measured in kilowat Power Factor - kilovoltampere (KVA) for any given load and time.
+Generally expressed as a Primary Service - Power at primary voltage.
 Primary Voltage - High voltages used in transmission and distribution systems.
-Pull Box - A box with a blank cover for installing conductors into a conduit run, raceway, or metallic tubing which facilitates the installation of conductors.
-Right-of-Way Easement (R-O-W) - A right acquired by VEC to use land belonging to another for the construction, operation, and maintenance of electric facilities.
-Seals - Devices with various identifying marks and colors which secure electric meters and associated equipment.
+Pull Box A box with a blank cover for installing conductors into a conduit run, raceway, or metallic tubing which facilitates the installation of conductors.
+Right-of-Way Easement (R-O-W) A right acquired by VEC to use land belonging to another for the construction, operation, and maintenance of electric facilities.
+Seals Devices with various identifying marks and colors which secure electric meters and associated equipment.
 Secondary Service - Power at secondary voltage between transformer and VEC-owned equipment such as a pole or pedestal.
 Secondary Voltage - 600 volts or less.
-Service Drop - The overhead service conductors furnished by VEC between the last pole, or other aerial support, and the first point of attachment to the building or intermediate support.
-Service Entrance - The part of the service which runs from the point of attachment of the overhead service drop on the building to the service entrance equipment.
+The overhead service conductors furnished by VEC between the last pole, or other Service Drop - aerial support, and the first point of attachment to the building or intermediate support.
+Service Entrance The part of the service which runs from the point of attachment of the overhead service entrance equipment.
 The service entrance conductors shall be sized and installed in accordance with the National Electrical Code.
-Service Equipment - The necessary equipment (usually consisting of circuit breaker, or switch and fuses, and their accessories) located near the point of entrance of supply conductors to a building intended to constitute the main control and means of cutoff for the supply to the premises.
-Single-phase - Wiring used on a circuit is supplied by only one of the three-phase conductors available from the primary distribution system.
-Site Plan - A detailed drawing of a parcel of land indicating relevant elevations, buildings, and Utilities.
+The necessary equipment (usually consisting of circuit breaker, or switch and fuses, and their accessories) located near the point of entrance of supply conductors to a building intended to constitute the main control and means of cutoff for the supply to the premises.
+Single-phase Wiring used on a circuit is supplied by only one of the three-phase conductors available from the primary distribution system.
+Site Plan A detailed drawing of a parcel of land indicating relevant elevations, buildings, and Utilities.

-Vermont Electric Cooperative Inc. Electric Service Requirements
+Vermont Electric Cooperative Inc. Electric Service Guideline

-Revised 07/24/2020
+Revised 07/01/2021